-Writing and screenwriting for film, television, games and for VR and other immersive experiences.
-Producing quality content across all platforms, mediums and technologies.
+Emerging Media Arts electives in Story include courses in writing and screenwriting for film, television, games, and for VR and other immersive experiences, as well as producing quality content across all platforms, mediums, and technologies.

 - Writing for Games

 - Video Game Designer